securitytxt/security-txt/draft-foudil-securitytxt.md

 {{?RFC2196}}.
 As per {{?RFC7485}}, there is also contact information provided by Regional Internet Registries (RIRs) and domain registries for owners of IP addresses, autonomous system numbers (ASNs) and domain names.
-However, none of these address the issue of how security researchers can locate vulnerability disclosure practices and contact information for organizations in order to report security vulnerabilities.
+However, none of these address the issue of how security researchers can locate contact information and vulnerability disclosure practices for organizations in order to report vulnerabilities.

 In this document, we define a richer and more extensible way for organizations to communicate information about their security disclosure